DataONEorg/d1_python/d1_client_onedrive/doc/source/architecture.rst

 The resolvers are classes that "resolve" filesystem paths to lists of files and folders for those paths.
 The resolvers are arranged into a hierarchy.
-Each resolver examines the path and may resolve the path itself and/or pass control to another resolver.
-If a resolver does both, its list of files and folders appears above the ones provided by resolvers deeper in the hierarchy.
+Each resolver examines the path and may resolve the path itself or pass control to another resolver.

 Resolvers deeper in the hierarchy corresponds to sections that are further to the right in the path.
 If a resolver passes control to another resolver, it